| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 cff_write_bib()

-Export R objects representing citations to specific file types:
+Export R objects representing citations to specific file formats:

-creates a R citation file as explained in
+cff_write_citation() creates an R citation file as described in

 x |